inorganik/countUp.js/README.md

 ## Contributing <a name="contributing"></a>

-Before you make a pull request, please be sure to follow these super simple instructions:
+Before you make a pull request, please be sure to follow these instructions:

 1. Do your work on `countUp.js` and/or other files in the root directory.
 2. In Terminal, `cd` to the `countUp.js` directory.